Developing in a Docker container

 # Define the command to run when the container starts

-And here is the app folder inside the container.
+And the /app folder inside the container: